pohldavid/website/content/_index.md

 type: docs
 ---

-# Starting a new site
+# Welcome to my site.

-This site is young.
+## This site is young.

+Last time I tried to do a static site I was using [Pelican](https://getpelican.com/) but found it inferior.
+This time I'm using [Hugo](https://gohugo.io/).

 As I move out on the learning curve with this platform I hope to add lots more content.

-This time I'm using [Hugo](https://gohugo.io/).
-Last attempt was with [Pelican](https://getpelican.com/) but I found it far inferior.